-- 10.1 An employee will be given 10 days written notice of a redundancy dismissal hearing with the Principal.
-Employees should be given adequate information to assist them in preparing representations, particularly on the criteria used to recommend the removal of their post, resulting in their dismissal by reason of redundancy - 10.2 People in attendance: - The Principal - A Human Resources Adviser may attend to advise the Principal - The Senior Nominated Person who is present to explain the reason for recommending the dismissal of the employee by reason of redundancy - The employee making the representations, who must be given the opportunity to be accompanied to the meeting by a trade union representative or work colleague - 10.3 Before final decisions are made, the employee must be given the opportunity to make written and personal representation to the hearing by the Principal.
-Any written representation should be sent to the Clerk of the Committee at least three working days before the date of the hearing - 10.4 All papers relating to the redundancy should be sent to both parties.
-These papers would include; - The original consultation document sent to staff and union representatives. - Details of the criteria used in the decision on redundancy including relevant information used for selection purposes e.g. matrix summary - A copy of the letter sent to the employee recommending dismissal by reason of redundancy - Any written representation submitted by the employee or representative - The agenda for the hearing
+- 10.1 An employee will be given 10 days written notice of a redundancy dismissal hearing with the Principal or member of the Executive Team.
+Employees should be given adequate information to assist them in preparing representations, particularly on the criteria used to recommend the removal of their post, resulting in their dismissal by reason of redundancy - 10.2 People in attendance: - The Principal or member of the Executive Team. - A Human Resources Adviser may attend to advise - The Senior Nominated Person who is present to explain the reason for recommending the dismissal of the employee by reason of redundancy - The employee making the representations, who must be given the opportunity to be accompanied to the meeting by a trade union representative or work colleague - 10.3 Before final decisions are made, the employee must be given the opportunity to make written and personal representation to the hearing by the Principal or member of the Executive Team.
+Any written representation should be sent to the Head of People at least three working days before the date of the hearing - 10.4 All papers relating to the redundancy should be sent to both parties.
+These papers would include; - The original consultation document sent to staff and union representatives.

-- 10.5 The Principal is responsible for the conduct of the proceedings and for any variations considered appropriate.
-The Principal will follow the agenda set out in Appendix 1 of this policy. - 10.6 If new evidence is brought to the hearing which all parties have not had time to consider, or for some other good reason, the Principal may decide to adjourn the meeting for a specified time or to another date.
-If there is an adjournment, the reconvened hearing must comprise the same membership - 10.7 Where there is more than one employee nominated for redundancy, the Principal must consider all the proposed redundancies.
-Each redundancy should be considered separately. - 10.8 At the end of the hearing the Principal will make a decision and notify the employee of the decision by writing to them within 5 working days of the hearing, or if preferred the outcome will be provided at the meeting.
+- Details of the criteria used in the decision on redundancy including relevant information used for selection purposes e.g. matrix summary - A copy of the letter sent to the employee recommending dismissal by reason of redundancy - Any written representation submitted by the employee or representative - The agenda for the hearing - 10.5 The Principal or member of the Executive Team is responsible for the conduct of the proceedings and for any variations considered appropriate.
+The Principal or member of the Executive Team will follow the agenda set out in Appendix 1 of this policy. - 10.6 If new evidence is brought to the hearing which all parties have not had time to consider, or for some other good reason, the Principal or member of the Executive Team may decide to adjourn the meeting for a specified time or to another date.
+If there is an adjournment, the reconvened hearing must comprise the same membership - 10.7 Where there is more than one employee nominated for redundancy, the Principal or member of the Executive Team must consider all the proposed redundancies.
+Each redundancy should be considered separately. - 10.8 At the end of the hearing the Principal or member of the Executive Team will make a decision and notify the employee of the decision by writing to them within 5 working days of the hearing, or if preferred the outcome will be provided at the meeting.
 Written notification will include details of any right of appeal